Ultimate Punta Cana Bucket List for First-Time Visitors

 7. Discover the Indigenous Eyes

-On any Punta Cana bucket list, the Indigenous Eyes Ecological Park & Reserve deserves a visit because it’s part of where Punta Cana’s story began.
+The Indigenous Eyes Ecological Park & Reserve deserves a visit because it’s part of where Punta Cana’s story began.
 When Punta Cana Resort & Club opened in 1971, this land was preserved with its forest and freshwater lagoons, marking the beginning of tourism in the area and setting the tone for what Punta Cana would become.

-✅8.
-Dance Bachata and Merengue
+8. Dance Bachata and Merengue

-A Punta Cana bucket list would not be complete without learning Bachata and Merengue, the Dominican Republic’s most iconic dances.
+Learn Bachata and Merengue, the Dominican Republic’s most iconic dances.
 The rhythms are part of the atmosphere in Punta Cana, from live bands by the beach to dance sessions at your resort, and it doesn’t take long to step into the beat.
 Even beginners can join in and enjoy it right away.

 Bachata is smooth and romantic, while Merengue is lively and full of energy.
 You can also explore more about them in our Bachata and Merengue blog post.

-9. Ride the Waves at Macao Beach
+9. Surf at Macao Beach

 A Punta Cana bucket list should include Macao Beach, the area’s best spot for surfing and one of the few public beaches in the region.
 Its rolling waves and wide stretch of golden sand set it apart from the calm, resort-lined shores of Bávaro.
 Surf schools along the beach make it easy for beginners to take their first lesson, while experienced surfers head straight for the stronger breaks.

 Morning is the best time to go, with gentler waves and fewer people.
 After surfing, you can grab a coconut or enjoy fried fish and tostones from the local vendors right on the sand.
-For more about this beach and what makes it stand out, see our blog post on Macao.
+For more info about this beach and what makes it stand out, see our blog post on Macao.
+If you’re ready to get in the water, book your surf lesson here and make Macao part of your Punta Cana adventure.

 10. Shop for Dominican Souvenirs

-Every Punta Cana bucket list should include shopping for authentic Dominican souvenirs.
+Do not forget to shop for authentic Dominican souvenirs.
 The island offers plenty of unique options, from jewelry made with amber and the rare blue stone larimar to colorful paintings and handmade crafts.
 Food lovers will enjoy Dominican coffee and rich cacao, two of the country’s most popular products.
 A small bottle of Mamajuana is also a classic item that many visitors bring home.

-BONUS: Adults-Only Snorkeling & Party Catamaran!
+BONUS: Enjoy an Adults-Only Snorkeling & Party Catamaran!

 An adults-only snorkeling and party catamaran is one of the best ways to finish your Punta Cana bucket list.

 The trip begins with snorkeling in crystal-clear Caribbean waters, where you can spot tropical fish and coral reefs.
 Once back on board, the atmosphere shifts into celebration with a live DJ, an open bar, and a dance floor under the sun.
 A seafood lunch is also included, giving you time to relax and take in the ocean views.
+Since this is one of Punta Cana’s most popular excursions, booking in advance is highly recommended.

-Your Punta Cana Bucket List Is Done.
-Now It’s Time to Live It!
+Complete Your Punta Cana Bucket List

-Explore the Dominican Republic with DR Simplified – Your Viator Travel Shop!
+Explore the Dominican Republic with DR Simplified – Your Viator Travel Shop